anitab-org/powerup-android/README.md

 1. Include spaces between parameters when you call a method for example: `Intent(MainActivity.this, GameActivity.class)`.
 1. Give relevant names to buttons and other resources.
 1. Use `@id` instead of `@+id` when referring to resources that have been already created in xml files.

+## Contact Us

+You can reach our community and its maintainers on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/)

+If you are interested in contributing to the PowerUp application, we have a dedicated stream for this project where you can ask questions and interact with the community.
+Join with us on [#powerup](https://anitab-org.zulipchat.com/#narrow/stream/222537-powerup) stream on Zulip.